Principal Ed Weiss (Discipline 12th Grade A-Z)

 -11 seniors with enlistments in our military

 -40 seniors attending colleges and universities in other states and countries

--21 to NC State, 24 to Appalachian State University, 6 to Wake Forest University, 3 to Davidson College and others including Baylor University, Elizabeth City State University, Winston Salem State University, Brigham Young University, Furman University, UVA, Virginia Tech and Hampton Sydney University just to name a few.
+-46 to NC State, 44 to Appalachian State University, 8 to Wake Forest University, 42 to UNC Charlotte, 20 to NC A& T, 19 to UNC Wilmington, 24 to East Carolina, many others to Davidson College and others including, Elizabeth City State University, Winston Salem State University, Furman University, UVA, Virginia Tech and Hampton Sydney University just to name a few.

 -105 seniors earning the President’s Award for Educational Excellence for earning a 3.5 unweighted cumulative grade point average